What is Sound Therapy?

 How does it work?

 It works in ways that can’t really be pinned down.
-There are those who would tell you otherwise, but the truth is that just as we can’t really explain why and how certain music can raise goose bumps on our skin, or bring tears to our eyes, no one really understands the effects of sound on our state of mind and body.
+There are those who would tell you otherwise, but the truth is that just as we can’t really explain why and how certain sounds and music can raise goose bumps on our skin, or bring tears to our eyes, no one really understands the effects of sound on our state of mind and body.
 I spent three years on a music degree trying to get to the bottom of it, and having read all the books on the topic I am delighted to report that the matter remains utterly mysterious.

 A few interesting phenomena…